sam88651/UsbHasp/README.md

 developed for Windows of various versions.
 I thank all of you who shared their code.
 Now it's my turn.

-Dependencies: usb_vhci library, jasson library.
+Dependencies: usb_vhci-1.5 library, jansson-2.10 library.